certeu/morio/docs/docs/reference/terminology/flanking-service/readme.md

 ## Summary

-Given the constraintd outlines above, flanking services are without exception services providing stream processing over the Kafka protocol.
+Given the constraints outlines above, flanking services are without exception services providing stream processing over the Kafka protocol.
 Their ability to scale horizontally is provided partially by Morio handling the configuration and deployment of the service, but also hinges on the Kafka-native abilities